jorgegv/rage1/doc/DEBUG-NOTES.md

   read!!
 It should be placed in low memory!!  -> r1banktool modified to generate dataset_map data in lowmem asm.

+## Debug session 5/9/11

+- dataset_activate fixed, works OK
+- Game makes it to init_hero and hangs there
+- Step into that, hangs in call to sprite_allocate
+- Into sprite_allocate, sp1_CreateSpr works OK, hangs just after loop with sp1_AddColSpr.
+Warning: the 's' pointer contains the sprite allocated via malloc, but it contains 0xC407!!
+This is upper memory, but the heap is supposedly located at 0x5B00 + 4000, so this is definitely wrong!

+-> Points to problems specifying the heap, follow that lead.

+- Changed memory.c: in addition to calling heap_init to initialize the heap area, it is needed also to set the heap base address by direct assigment to _malloc_heap variable.

+- With this change, the whole game works OK (menu, control selection, game play, game end, sounds), but there is still a glitch with the background
+  tile: it shows the bitmap for the hero sprite.

+-> Follow lead of some sprite corruption for the ' ' tile.

 --------
 WIP: To be continued